Yield: 9″ brown butter cookie cake // Total Time:1 hr. // Disclaimer: This post includes affiliate links.

 Room temperature ingredients

-It is important for the ingredients to be at room temperature so that they properly incorporate with each other.
+• It is important for the ingredients to be at room temperature so that they properly incorporate with each other.
 If you have ever had your batter look curdled, it is most likely due to the ingredients separating from being at different temperatures.
-Take out the egg at least 30 minutes and up to 1 hr 30 min. before starting the recipe OR follow this method for room temperature eggs FAST:
+The butter in this recipe gets melted and the milk amount is quite low, so all you’ll need to worry about is your egg being room temperature.
+You can take the egg out at least 30 minutes before starting, or run it under hot water for one minute to bring it to room temp.

 Baked goods continue to bake even after they have been taken out of the oven.
 The cookie cake is ready to be taken out of the oven once the edges are golden brown and the middle has set.